BOONE, N.C. — What constitutes wellness and how does it support student success at Appalachian State University?

 While Appalachian is the “highest-touch university” Howard has worked for, he said faculty and staff can always do more in recognizing, addressing and supporting the two overarching wellness issues facing Appalachian’s campus — mental well-being (both emotional and intellectual) and connectedness, he said.

-For instance, the Department of Wellness and Prevention Services recently convened a meeting of the JED Campus Foundation and several on-campus collaborators, to include faculty and various administrators.
+For instance, the Department of Wellness and Prevention Services recently convened a meeting of The Jed Foundation's JED Campus program and several on-campus collaborators, to include faculty and various administrators.
 The purpose of the meeting was to review the university’s services and efforts related to mental well-being and commit to strategic plans of quality improvement.

 “If a student comes to you, give them five minutes to listen.
 It’s a gift to that person.
 It’s a precious opportunity to impact someone’s life,” he said.